franciscogallom/shophender/README.md

 The project has three dimensions.
 It was developed first for mobile 📱, then the tablet version 📟 is observed from 760 pixels, and after 1023 pixels the desktop version 💻.

+## Stripe and Formik 💪

+I use Formik to handle the shipping data 🚚 and Stripe for the payment method 💳.

 ## Environment Variables ⚠️

 If you want to run this project on your computer, you can ask me privately for environment variables for Firebase configuration.
 I will send you the .env file.